Frequently Asked Questions

 What is the Planetary Health Campus Ambassador program?

-The Planetary Health Campus Ambassador (PHCA) program is a competitively-awarded leadership opportunity for undergraduate and graduate students committed to educating their campus community about planetary health.
-During the program, Ambassadors build their planetary health network and gain leadership and organizational skills with the support of their diverse PHCA cohort, PHA staff, and Alliance Members.
+The Planetary Health Campus Ambassador (PHCA) program is a competitively awarded leadership opportunity for undergraduate and graduate students committed to engaging their campus community around Planetary Health.
+During the program, Ambassadors build their Planetary Health network and gain leadership and organizational skills with the support of their diverse PHCA cohort, PHA staff, and Alliance Members.

 What is the Clinicians for Planetary Health (C4PH) working group?